maxtepkeev/python-redmine/docs/resources/deal.rst

 .. hint::

-    You can also get deals from a project resource object directly using ``deals`` relation:
+    You can also get deals from a project, user and deal status resource objects directly using ``deals`` relation:

     .. code-block:: python